 Once the bad guys are trapped, they can be swallowed and turn into food.
 There is food and drink in Bubble Bobble, including sponsored fries and cocktails.

 The whole thing takes place on a very famous music and for the less heady… Obsessive?
 We would have to invent a word, no doubt.
-See the resources at the end of the article if you have the misfortune/fortune not to know it.
-The author is Tadashi Kimijima, bless or curse him depending on your mood at the time.
+See the resources at the end of the article if you have the misfortune/good fortune not to know it.
+The author is Tadashi Kimijima, may he be blessed or cursed depending on your mood of the moment.

 It is an understatement to say that the game has known glory.
 The choice of console is yours, friends of retrogaming, Bubble Bobble was adapted across all media and spawned 11 sequels between 1987 and 2019 (say this list out loud five times in a row): Rainbow Islands, Parasol Stars, Bubble Bobble Part 2, Bubble Symphony, Bubble Memories, Bubble Bobble Old and New, Bubble Bobble Revolution, Bubble Bobble Evolution, Rainbow Islands Revolution, Bubble Bobble Double Shot, Bubble Bobble 4 Friends.
 I bet you one FLEX-arcade terminal it's not going to stop there.